yaober/spacer_readme/docs/source/quick_start.rst

    ├── spacer_score_changes_epoch_2.csv
    └── ...

-Each `spacer_score_changes_epoch_X.csv` file summarizes gene-specific immunogenicity score shifts during training, sorted by magnitude.
+Each `spacer_score_changes_epoch_X.csv` file summarizes gene-specific spacer scores at each epoch, with the genes sorted by the magnitude of the spacer score

 ---